Skip to content

 A cooking community might engage in an animated discussion about the Olympics.
 And a sports community could very well bring its passion to a topic like politics.

-But a push to discussing politics may not fly unless the discussion is based on a major recent news item or if there is precedent for it.
+But a push to discussing politics may not work unless it’s based on a major recent news item or if there is precedent.
+And, if you get started with politics, it’s hard to put that genie back in the bottle.

 Finally, if a member is ill, or has passed on, getting married or having a child, an off-topic discussion can spring naturally and effortlessly.
 This happens regardless of the community’s main subject matter.